euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple borrows concurrently.

 The CVP also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on or off chain.
 This mapping is populated when an address interacts with the CVP for the first time.
-In order to resolve a sub-account, it should be shifted right by 8, leaving the first 19 bytes of the address.
-Looking this up in `ownerLookup` will either return the full address, or `address(0)` if the account has not yet interacted with the CVP.
+In order to resolve a sub-account, call the `getAccountOwner` function with a sub-account address.
+It will either return the account's primary address, or revert with an error if the account has not yet interacted with the CVP.

 #### Operators